mEkKs10/learning-git/README.md

 # learning-git
-to learn how to commit my codes here on github
+to learn how to commit my codes here on

+testing to commit... one